FantieOnHuts/PyOverlay/README.md

 *   **Detection:** This is a basic implementation.
 Advanced proctoring software might detect the presence of such an overlay, the Python interpreter, or the `keyboard` hook.
 *   **Hardcoded URL:** The initial URL (Google.com) is hardcoded.
 You'll need to modify the source code (`self.browser.setUrl(QUrl("https://www.google.com"))`) to change it.
 *   **Error Handling:** While some error handling is present (e.g., for `keyboard` import), it can be further improved.
-*   **Opacity still broken** The opacity is being adjusted but the window stays in the opacity it is started at.

 ## Future Ideas & Potential Enhancements